 For dissertation research which involves collaboration with a Mexican institution and/or scholars, or which addresses issues of importance to Mexico or the Mexican-origin population in California.
 Awards are tenable in the U.S. and Mexico.
 Grants of up to $12,000, for a period up to 2 years, for travel and research costs.

 Graduate students may apply for need-based loans and work-study through the Financial Aid Office.
 The programs are based on demonstrated financial need and require a Free Application for Federal Student Aid (FAFSA).
 Only U.S. citizens and eligible non-citizens (those holding permanent resident cards) may apply for funds administered by the Financial Aid Office.
 Financial aid can include work-study, loans, and other sources of financial aid.

-To be considered for an extramural fellowship, you usually apply directly to a foundation, organization or other granting agency.
+To be considered for an extramural award, you usually apply directly to a foundation, organization or other granting agency.
 Be sure to check the application instructions on the agency’s website.

 For purposes of registration, California residents are those who have been legal residents of California for more than one year immediately prior to the residence determination date (generally the first day of classes).
 Legal residence is a combination of physical presence and the intention of making the state one’s permanent home, coupled with the relinquishment of legal ties to any other state.